RadioAstronomySoftwareGroup/pyuvdata/docs/uvbeam_tutorial.rst

   - ``Naxis_vec = 3``
   - ``Ncomponents_vec = 2``
-  - ``basis_vector_array`` contains the mapping from (x,y,z) to (azimuth, zenith_angle).
-    The details of this mapping depend on the choice of how the axes are labeled.
+  - ``basis_vector_array`` contains the mapping from (x, y, z) to (azimuth, zenith_angle) for the E-field (which is always orthogonal to the radial vector pointing to the pixel).
+The details of this mapping depend on the choice of how the (x, y, z) axes are labeled.
 UVBeam uses azimuth running from East to North.
-If x aligns with East, y aligns with North and z points to the zenith:
+If +x points to East, +y points to North and +z points to the zenith:

     - ``basis_vector_array[0, 0, az, za] = sin(az)``
     - ``basis_vector_array[0, 1, az, za] = cos(az)``